dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     death.
 Containing a manifestation of the phenomena of spirit to a (locked room).
-- In order for society to produce a collective response to certain doom, its individuals must harmonize facets of this self-reflective epistemic structure representing each one’s subjective awareness, in order to recognize that the paths its collective is taking are leading it off a cliff.
+- In order for society to produce a collective response to certain doom, its individuals must harmonize facets of this (self-reflective epistemic structure) representing each one’s subjective awareness, in order to recognize that the paths its collective is taking are leading it off a cliff.
 When communication is systematically impaired, the process can not produce or reason about harmonic common beliefs. (in hegelian terms, expanding self-consciousness?)
+  - TODO: rewrite this or expand on it

+###

 - Contrast these discontinuities with those of a different kind that are introduced by new life.
 (How does this relate to Hegelian bifurcations?) describe fear as the sociophysical field that emerges